 - Communication over short-range intercom technologies

-- Max noise output into the listener's ear at a safe level (82dBA) in a noise environment of 105dBA
+- Max noise output into the listener's ear at a safe level of 82dB(A) in a noise environment of 105dB(A)

-- A 360-degree binaural hearing experience for optimum situational awareness
+- A 360° binaural hearing experience for optimum situational awareness

 Sensear has all of the above.
 Check out our line of smart earplugs and smart headsets.
 Looking for a headset that has all the above features?
 Check out the top-of-the-line SM1P recently released by Sensear.